-The resources below are intended to provide journalists and entertainment writers with the resources they need to accurately and respectfully tell the stories of transgender resources.
-If you have further questions, please contact GLAAD at email@example.com.
+The resources below are intended to provide journalists and entertainment writers with the tools they need to accurately and respectfully tell the stories of transgender people.
+If you have further questions, please contact GLAAD at firstname.lastname@example.org.
 We will be happy to work with you on the story you are creating.

 GLAAD's Media Reference Guide

-Transgender terminology, terms to avoid, and guidelines for proper name and pronouns usage.
+Transgender terminology style guide, includes terms to avoid, and guidelines for proper name and pronoun usage.

 Doubly Victimized: Reporting on Transgender Victims of Crimes

 This report will help you ensure that transgender victims of violent crimes are always treated respectfully and fairly.
 These guidelines apply to all stories that involve the transgender community, but are especially important when the person has been attacked or killed.

 Consistent Respect: Reporting On Transgender Crime Suspects

 Transgender people are sometimes suspected and/or convicted of crimes.
 The media has a responsibility to represent all transgender people accurately, with their correct names and pronouns, and without relying on dehumanizing stereotypes.
 This responsibility does not change with the circumstances of a story, including instances where transgender people are suspected of crimes.

 GLAAD's resources created for this grassroots event held in cities around the country in November to help raise the visibility of transgender and gender non-conforming people, and to address the issues these communities face.
 The week ends with the annual Transgender Day of Remembrance observance.

 GLAAD's resources created for Transgender Day of Remembrance (TDOR), an international observance that happens every year on November 20 to honor the memory of those whose lives were lost in acts of anti-transgender violence.